 4. Minnesota Harvest Craft Cider Bar & Orchard

 5. Brand Farms

 Brand Farms have opened Fridays, Saturdays and Sundays in September in the past to allow visitors to see their sunflower fields.
 Some are waist-high.
 This is literally a field so choose your shoes carefully.
 There is a small fee for each car and a fee per sunflower.
-Follow their facebook page to see what their 2021 plans are.
+Follow their facebook page to see their latesty plans.